dboddie/Jungle-Journey/README.txt

 Alternatively, you may may using an analogue joystick connected to a Plus 1 expansion interface.
 Select joystick controls by pressing the J key on the title page.
-Press K to select keyboard controls again.
+Press K to select keyboard controls.

 Other keys can be used to control the game: